Version: 1.0.78

 Apps can have strings in multiple files or in shared libraries.
 You can specify multiple files in the.applanga.json

-but to be able to up and download the subset of strings to the correct file you need to use the "tag" property so that Applanga can properly identify them.
+but to be able to upload and download the subset of strings to the correct file you need to use the "tag" property so that Applanga can properly identify which strings belong to which files.

 {